Reaping the benefits of compound interest through investing can be a powerful way to build wealth.

 - $4.95 per trade if you do less than 30 trades per quarter

-This is a bargain because many other brokers charge around $10 or more per trade.
-So even if you’re a light trader you can save a couple hundred bucks a quarter to invest in more stocks.
+This is a bargain.
+Many other brokers charge around $10 or more per trade.
+So even if you’re a light trader you can save a couple hundred bucks a quarter.
+This means more money to invest in more stocks.
 And more money to earn compound interest with.

-For example, let’s say you make 10 trades per month on your investment portfolio.
+For example, let’s say you make 10 trades per month on your portfolio.
 The difference between other firms’ $19.95 trades and Ally’s $3.95 trades adds us.
 Ally will save you a whopping $160 in fees each month.

-I won’t go into too much detail about option or bond fees, but I will tell you that Ally has very competitive prices on those types of trades as well.
+I won’t go into too much detail about option or bond fees.
+However, I will tell you that Ally has competitive prices on those types of trades too.